KDE/documentation-develop-kde-org/content/docs/getting-started/kirigami/setup-cpp/index.md

 * [Using kde-builder](#kde-builder)
 * [Installing Kirigami with Craft](#craft)

+If you are on a [sufficiently up-to-date distribution](docs/getting-started/building#choosing) such as Debian Testing, latest non-LTS Ubuntu, Fedora, openSUSE Tumbleweed, or Arch, you may [install Kirigami from your distribution](#linux).

+If you are on a [not up-to-date distribution](docs/getting-started/building#choosing) such as Debian Stable or LTS Ubuntu, you should use [kde-builder](#kde-builder) for this tutorial.
+It should use at most 2 GB of storage.

 ### Installing Kirigami from the repositories in your Linux distribution {#linux}

 We need a C++ compiler, Qt development packages, and Kirigami.
 Open a terminal application and run one of the following, depending on which Linux distribution you are using: